TheRaytracers/freecad-povray-render/README.md

 After installing POV-Ray, you have to tell the workbench, where you installed POV-Ray.
 To do this, go into the POV-Ray workbench and go to Edit/Preferences/POV-Ray.
 Under "POV-Ray Executable" you can define, where you installed POV-Ray.
 After that, restart FreeCAD and have fun with our workbench :)

 ## Features
-* easy applying of textures
+* easy applying of textures including a preview
 * easy use of indirect lightning to create realistic images
 * easy inserting and configuration of different types of lights
   **⇨ simple handling and operation**